Drawings of Vines

 Drawing of a Vine

-Try to always use good paper when you are sketching a vine drawing because you never know if you will end up with a showpiece.
+Try to always use good sketch paper when you are sketching because you never know when you will create something that you are really proud of and want to frame.

 You can make the leaves any shape you like due to the many different varieties of vines that are around.